 “In reviewing the company you referenced (Crossroads Resolution Group), they are clearly Christian conciliators, and not independent investigators of abuse situations, including sexual harassment in the workplace.
 So, it appears that you are treating this like a relational dispute that needs to be resolved, rather than a 1 Timothy 5 situation of a leader being accused by 2 or more parties of patterns of sin.
 This is not an issue of relational reconciliation, it is an issue of dealing with the sin of a leader.
 This latest step by the elder board only further communicates to me that you either don’t understand the nature of the problem, or you collectively have no intention of discovering the truth and holding Bill accountable for whatever he has done.”

 What Willow Creek is suggesting is the proverbial cart before the horse.

 They continue to refuse to address the presenting issue, which is Bill Hybels’ sexual misconduct and abuse of power.
 They are skipping over several important steps while trying to catapult this to resolution by conciliation process.
 Transparency, accountability and repentance must occur before the process of reconciliation or resolution can begin.

-Simpson University, likewise, has tried to minimalize my plight and reduce it to a clash of personalities, though clearly it pertains to destructive power abuses that have been called out by two or more parties.
+Simpson University, likewise, has tried to minimalize my plight and reduce it to a clash of personalities, though clearly it pertains to destructive power abuses that have been called out by various parties.
 I am just one of the parties.